Food security is one of the Netherland’s traditional development priorities

-Key commitments by the Netherlands include a pledge of €300 million (USD$390 million) to the Nutrition for Growth Initiative (2013-2020), with funds equally divided between nutrition-sensitive and nutrition-specific interventions.
+Key commitments by the Netherlands include a pledge of €300 million (US$332 million) to the Nutrition for Growth Initiative (2013-2020), with funds equally divided between nutrition-sensitive and nutrition-specific interventions.

-The Netherlands implements a multi-stakeholder approach within ODA combining government, civil society, the private sector, and knowledge institutes.
+The Netherlands implements a multi-stakeholder approach within ODA, combining government, civil society, the private sector, and knowledge institutes.
 This public-private partnership (PPP) approach is also known as the “Dutch Diamond”.
 The main PPP within the field of nutrition is the Amsterdam Initiative against Malnutrition (AIM).
-Their aim is to leverage the experience of Dutch companies in the food and nutrition industries across all stages of the food value chain to ensure sustainable improvements in nutrition in Kenya, Tanzania, Ethiopia, and South Africa.
-The Dutch government and AIM partners both contribute €11 million to the initiative (total budget €22 million for 2014-2018).
+Its aim is to leverage the experience of Dutch companies in the food and nutrition industries across all stages of the food value chain to ensure sustainable improvements in nutrition in Kenya, Tanzania, Ethiopia, and South Africa.
+The Dutch government and AIM both contribute €11 million to the initiative (total budget €22 million for 2014-2018).
 The rest of the 2018 budget to combat hunger and improve nutrition will be channeled through UNICEF, the Global Alliance for Improved Nutrition (GAIN), and bilateral programs with partner countries.